...

 Intermediate

-High 1 Resort offers a variety of intermediate terrain, with some of the best runs accessible via the Apollo, Hera and Victoria lifts.
+High 1 Resort offers excellent intermediate terrain, with some of the best runs accessible via the Apollo, Hera, and Victoria lifts.

-This run, the longest at the resort, starts near Mountain Top at the top of Hera and descends all the way to the base area near the Valley Ski House.
+While most runs are labeled with letters and numbers, a few, like the Panorama Course, have names.
+The Panorama Course, the longest at the resort, begins near Mountain Top at the top of the Hera lift and descends all the way to the Valley Ski House base area.

-I assure you, your legs will be burning if you see it through from top to bottom.
+Your legs will definitely feel the burn if you tackle it from top to bottom!

 Mountain Top at High 1 Resort.
 The top of the Hera Lift and the start of the Panorama Course.